Dorset-Council-UK/GIFramework-Maps/README.md

 - A web server capable of running .NET applications, such as IIS, Kestral or Azure
 - PostgreSQL 13+ with PostGIS extension

-GIFrameworkMaps uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/), so any spatial database that has an Entity Framework Core provider should work, but this has not been tested.
+GIFrameworkMaps uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
+Postgres has been set up for this project, but with some modifications, any Entity Framework Core compatible provider should work.
 For a full list of providers, check the [Entity Framework docs](https://docs.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli).

 ## Contributing